Niall Montgomery: Literary career

 In the collection of essays "Flann O'Brien - problems with authority", Ruben Borg, Paul Fagan and John McCourt highlight that while in University in UCD, Montgomery's played a key role in the short-lived but influential satirical magazine Blather (1934–35), which he co-founded with Brian O'Nolan (Flann O'Brien) and Niall Sheridan.
 The magazine featured anarchic, surreal humour and was a precursor to the style that would define O'Nolan's later writing.
 Montgomery was a regular contributor and co-conspirator in what the editors of Problems with Authority describe as "an arrogant and depraved body of men" who wielded parody, irony, and absurdity to challenge cultural and political authority in Ireland.

 Montgomery's contributions to Blather and the broader literary network of O'Nolan place him at the heart of a significant anti-establishment literary movement in 1930s and 40s Dublin.
 His collaborations challenged the then-prevailing Irish cultural nationalism and high seriousness of literary tradition, instead embracing an experimental, comedic, and defiant tone.

 Poetry and plays

 Montgomery published poetry widely in literary magazines such as 'transition' and anthologies like 'Irish Poetry: The Thirties Generation'.

 Late in life, he compiled his verse in terminal 1: Arrivals, edited by Joseph LaBine, planned for posthumous release.
-Montgomery died before publication on 11 March 1987.
+Montgomery died before publication in 1987.

 He also wrote plays, though fewer details survive in public records.